Concurrent Alcohol and DXM Abuse

 - Delusional thinking, including paranoia.

-If you or someone you know is experiencing symptoms and signs of DXM abuse, alcohol abuse or the combination, seek treatment immediately.
-Call 1-888-744-0069Who Answers? to talk to someone about finding appropriate treatment.
+If you or someone you know is experiencing symptoms and signs of DXM abuse, alcohol abuse or the combination of both, seek treatment immediately.
+Call for free at to talk to someone about finding appropriate treatment.

 Effects of Alcohol and DXM Abuse

-Combining alcohol and DXM leads to a number of negative side effects, as seen above.
+Combining alcohol and DXM leads to a number of negative side effects, as discussed above.
 In addition, you also severely increase your risk of overdose by abusing these drugs simultaneously.

 You put your health at extremely high risk when you abuse these drugs concurrently.